oh-haiku/oh-haiku/doc/RAD.md

   3. Click the Check button

 - Result state:
-The user should told that the Haiku is invalid,  but the third checkbox should be checked (5 syllables=correct).
+The user should told that the Haiku is invalid,  but the lotus-flower on the third row should turn green (5 syllables=correct).

 - Related requirements: